stacks-network/stacks/README.md

 If you're just starting with Blockstack, here are the main software repositories you should check out:

 - [Blockstack Core](https://github.com/blockstack/blockstack-core) - the reference implementation of Blockstack written in Python.
-- [Blockstack Portal](https://github.com/blockstack/blockstack-portal) - the Blockstack Browser Portal providing a graphical interface.
+- [Blockstack Portal](https://github.com/blockstack/blockstack-portal) - the Blockstack Browser Portal, which provides a graphical interface.
 - [blockstack.js](https://github.com/blockstack/blockstack.js) - a JavaScript library for using Blockstack identity and authentication in your apps.

 ## Tutorials